cenit-io/odoo-integrations/cenit_slack/doc/index.rst

 Slack Integration [DEPRECATED]
 ==============================

-This addon is deprecated, please refer to the Cenit IO Team for support
+This addon is deprecated, please refer to the Cenit IO Team <support@cenit.io> to learn about the new version.